wonotrvi/assignment1/README.md

-# Assignment 1 - Personal Finance Manager
+# Assignment 1 - MyFinanceLog

 ## Description

-This Node.js module helps manage personal finances by tracking income expenses, and calculating the overall balance.
-You can also view expense breakdowns by category and export a summary of all transactions.
+MyFinanceLog is a simple Node.js tool to track income, expenses, and balances.
+It provides clear summaries, category breakdowns, and a full transaction history to help manage your finances effectively.

 ---

+## Features
+- Add income and expense records with categories
+- Calculate current balance
+- View expense breakdown by category
+- Print detailed transaction history
+- Generate summary of total income, expenses, and balance

 ## File Required

 Only **one** file is required for this assignment:

-- `OhRuiMin_WAD.js` – This is my personal finance management Node.js module.
+- `OhRuiMin_finance.js` – This is my personal finance management Node.js module.

 ---